 The methodology was based on a company's management of relevant environmental or social issues such as its toxic emissions, waste management, labour relations and safety issues, diversity/independence of the board of directors and data privacy.
-To be included in the 51% of assets considered to be promoting environmental and/or social characteristics, a company must score in the top 80% relative to its peers on either its environmental score or social score and meet the good governance conditions outlined above.
+To be included in the 51% of assets considered to be promoting environmental and/or social characteristics, a company must score in the top 80% relative to its peers on either its environmental score or social score and meet the good governance conditions outlined above, which is based on portfolio screening to exclude known violators of good governance practices.

-At the end of the reference period, the Sub-Fund held 86.20% of investments with positive environmental and/or social characteristics and 71.70% of sustainable investments.
+At the end of the reference period, the Sub-Fund held 91.96% of investments with positive environmental and/or social characteristics and 67.44% of sustainable investments.